 SaaS businesses are unique as they generate revenue over an extended timeframe.
 If any of your customers are happy with the solution, they will remain for a long time, and the profit that will accrue from that customer will continue to increase.

 Likewise, if a customer does not derive value from the solution, he or she will churn quickly, and you will most likely lose ROI generated to acquire that client.
+ROI is dependent on the number of users retained.
+Improve your product adoption model, and activate, and retain more users.
+Increase your customer lifetime value and revenue.

 This is fundamentally a different ball game when contrasted to a traditional software business model.